 Want to check out some of the latest TV deals at the best retailers?
 These stores often have some excellent sales running:

-Expand your search with non-HDMI 2.1 options in our best gaming TV for PS4 and Xbox One guide.
+Expand your search with the best TVs for PS5 and Xbox Series X and the best 120Hz 4K TV guides too.
+But for some non-HDMI 2.1 options, browse our best gaming TV for PS4 and Xbox One guide.
 It might be worth browsing the best gaming sound system to accompany your new display, and if you prefer your screens enormously big, then check out the best 4K projector and best projector for PS5 and Xbox Series X.

 Looking for something a bit more accessory-shaped for your new console?
 Then head over to our guides for the best PS5 headsets and best Xbox Series X headsets, while we've also listed the best PS5 accessories out in the wild so far.